How To Make Mead

 Not All Yeasts Are Created Equal

-There are a huge variety of yeasts out there that all do the same basic job, turning yeast into alcohol, but there are a lot of factors that can significantly change the way your mead tastes.
+There are a huge variety of yeasts out there that all do the same basic job, turning sugar into alcohol, but there are a lot of factors that can significantly change the way your mead tastes.

 Types of Yeast